Shenavar/Anaconda-Installation.md/Anaconda Installation.md

-# How to install Anaconda on Ubuntu
+# I. How to install Anaconda on Ubuntu

 This tutorial for installing **Anaconda** is written based on [Anaconda Documentation](https://docs.anaconda.com/anaconda/install/linux/)